moode-player/docs/protodac_tda1387_x8.md

 ![](images/protodac_x8_module.jpg)

 The module is designed as a direct plug in replacement for the famous TDA1541, which is now difficult to obtain.
-The TDA1541 was a flagship Philips multibit 16 bit DAC in a 28 pin DIP/DIL, and is older and more complex.
+The TDA1541 was a flagship Philips multibit 16 bit DAC in a 28 pin Dual In-line Package (DIP), and is older and more complex.
 The TDA1387 is a later development multibit DAC with current output, and simplified having only 8 pins.

 The TDA1387 is a very interesting 16-bit design and represents the end of the multibit DAC era.
 It uses continuous calibration of the five most significant bit current sources, so it has 32 current sources and one spare source.
 Philips multibit DACs are also unique in that they do not use resistors like some other DACs, but instead use active devices to generate the currents.